Passion for spice cake since more than 150 years

 As a result, the capacity increased enormously.
 At the end of the 1950s, Vondelmolen started producing spice cake for wholesalers and supermarkets.
 But because the profit margins on spice cake are fairly low, it was mainly due to efficiency and innovation that the company was able to grow so fast.

 1964 to 2004

 In 1964, Gabriëlle handed over the management to her son Joz.
 Borms, the fourth generation.
 He further expanded the company, together with his wife Friede Dupont.
-Now the major modernization for the company really started.
+Now the major modernization of the company really started.

 From the 1960s, many spice cake bakeries in Flanders disappeared.
 The investments were too big for the smaller producers and Vondelmolen took over a few dozen spice cake bakeries to grow further.
 This growth allowed the company to purchase and produce on a larger scale.
-Cutting and packaging was now also automatic and the capacity was highly expanded:
+Cutting and packaging was now also more automatic and the capacity was greatly expanded: